 Pipsqueak’s eyes widened in shock.
 “Is Agatha Bennett saying that she has been poppin’ bottles?”

-“Poppin—What?
+“Poppin — what?
 Excuse me?”

-“Making wasted?
-What are you talking about?”
+“Pipsqueak, what on earth are you talking about?”

 Six butterbeers later, and I wasn’t feeling too good.